dannyuk1982/statamic-Duplicate/README.md

 *Installation*
 ==

-Copy the files over to `/site/addons/DuplicateEntry`.
+Copy the files over to `/site/addons/Duplicate`.

 *Usage*
 ==

-Just select the `Duplicate` option from a collection index page.
+Just select the `Duplicate` option from a collection index page or the pages.. er, page.

 *Translations*
 ==
 Now translatable (thanks Rias500!) so also add in a translation for your locale if needed.
 If you add in any other languages please create a pull request to add them here.

+*Changelog*
+==
+1.5:
+- Added support for pages also
+- Improved detection as to whether the JavaScript inject code should fire
+- Wrote more sexy comments
+- Guessed at some words in German and Dutch
+- Possibly broke something

 *Help*